Nova Scotia Math Circles is dedicated to enriching the experiences of Nova Scotia students in all areas of mathematics.

 Want to receive email updates and reminders for our monthly events?
 Sign up for our mailing list on the left!

-Thank you Eastlink for a Half-Million Dollar Donation!!!
+Thank you Eastlink for renewing your Half-Million Dollar Donation!!!

 On June 17th, 2014 we announced a partnership with Eastlink.

-Thank You to Lee Bragg and Eastlink for this generous donation!
+Thank You to Lee Bragg and Eastlink for these generous donations!

 Math Circles in the News: